Mapping the Growth of Remote Developer Jobs: Top 11 States Embracing Remote Work

 Minnesota

-For some remote developers, maintaining a solid support system outside of work is essential, making Minnesota a great place to live.
+For some remote workers, maintaining a solid support system outside of work is essential, making Minnesota a great place to live.
 Minnesota ranks highest overall for friendliness and the percentage of remote employees already living there, making this an excellent state for networking and community building.

 Slower internet speeds and harsh winters that can affect the power mean it might be the right fit for someone who doesn't spend too much time on calls or in meetings.